aditya-azad/simple-ssg/README.md

 ### `{% template <template_name> <props> %}`

 The `template_name` is used as template for the page.
 The contents of the page is replaced with contents of the template.
 The replaced content is placed in `content` block.
 Additionally props can be passed to the templates.
 They follow `x="abc"` syntax.
-It supports floats, ints, strings and list types.
+It supports number, strings and list types.
 To use props, use `prop` tag.

 ### `{% expand <template_name> <props> %}`